 with Dance Physio UK

-Sadler’s Wells Theatre, London, UK
+Sadler’s Wells East, London, UK

-Expect a full week of dancing, conditioning, laughing, and exploring your artistry while focusing holistically on your physical and mental health.
+This July, expect a full week of dancing, conditioning, laughing, and exploring your artistry while focusing holistically on your physical and mental health.

 Included in your ticket price: